andreireal1-byte/Finals/answer.md

 ## TASK 2: User Manual for Task 1
 **How to add an Andean Condor to this Image using AI (Gemini):**

 ![]template1.png
-This Manual will show you how to add

 1. Step-by-Step Guide
 Break the process into clear, numbered steps:
  Step 1: Account Creation.
 Explain how you signed up.
 Requirement: Include a screenshot of the sign-up page.